March 3, 2014, Israel

 I watched the pathetic video and I heard the instructor, all dressed in his traditional white Judo gi.
 He told how his students easily defeated IDF officers.
 Well of course!
 The officers have no real fighting skills, so naturally they might lose a match to a well trained Judo or Jujitsu guy.
 So what?
 What does this prove?
 It proves nothing at all.

 Again I repeat, IDF soldiers and officers are not Krav Maga experts.
-The rank of officer or Major does not have anything to do with hand to hand combat skills just as my Krav Maga skill has nothing to do with commanding a tank.
+The rank of officer, sergeant or Major has nothing to do with hand to hand combat skills just as my Krav Maga skill has nothing to do with commanding a tank.

 Lets' be honest, Israel has a great army but you know what?
 The military has made huge blunders in every war it has fought.
 It was the bravery and initiative of field commanders and common soldiers that brought victory.
 Read any book (in Hebrew) about any war and you will find that huge mistakes were made.
 Just because the military did something does not mean it is correct.

 Just because some guys on a base are learning some "new form of self-defense" does not mean it will save your life.
 Wise up and think about it.

 Some food for thought: